 The Dream Christmas Market at the Rathaus/ City Hall is perhaps best known for its stunning jaw-dropping backdrop.
 From mouthwatering cookies to aromatic mulled wine, there isn’t much this Market can’t offer in perfection.
 Moreover, you will be welcomed by huge singing choirs on most days of the opening, so you can be assured your auditory senses will be in for a real treat.

-If you’re attending the market at the City Hall, put on your skating shoes and try ice skating through the 3000 square metre-long rink, brimming with visitors from within and outside Austria.
+If you’re attending the market at the City Hall, put on your skating shoes and try ice skating through the 3000 square meter-long rink, brimming with visitors from within and outside Austria.

 If you find yourself bored in the slightest, however, you can stroll through and browse over a hundred and fifty shops, all offering a different treat to savor.
 And on that note, definitely try some hot orange punch and roasted almonds to keep warm!